Tomb Raider II: Development

 Tomb Raider II was originally planned for PlayStation, Windows and Sega Saturn, the same platforms as the original.
 Core Design had been planning for a Saturn version of Tomb Raider II to use the 3D accelerator cartridge designed for the Saturn conversion of Virtua Fighter 3; this cartridge was cancelled before Tomb Raider II was completed.
 The Saturn version was officially cancelled in mid-1997, with Core Design staff member Adrian Smith citing technical limitations of the console to program an adequate conversion.
 It was reported that the more detailed 3D graphics of Tomb Raider II were too much for the Saturn hardware to handle, as the original game was already known to perform worse than other versions.
 In September 1997, Eidos signed a deal with Sony, making the console versions of Tomb Raider exclusive to the PlayStation until the year 2000.
 The Windows version was built for the Windows 95 system.
 The team described the two versions as having few differences beyond their graphics; the Windows version allowed for high resolution display, while the PlayStation version used "neat transparencies and other effects".

 Lara's appearance in Tomb Raider II was given a make-over by Atkinson.
 The number of polygons used for her character model was increased, adding more realistic curves to its design, and giving her more outfits for different levels.
 Core Design producer Andrew Thompson estimated that her character model used double the number of polygons.
 She was also given a free-flowing ponytail to make her more realistic.
+The ponytail had been present in some early builds of the first game but had to be cut due to technical issues; a fix was developed that allowed it to appear in II.
 While Gard had been unwilling to populate the game with human enemies, Tomb Raider II put a greater focus on combat with armed human opponents, alongside a greater variety of animal and supernatural enemies.
 This was also done in response to player complaints about a lack of combat in the original.
-The final shower scene, with Lara breaking the fourth wall, was a response from Core Design to the notorious "Nude Raider" fan patch.
-They similarly included a secret code that blew Lara up rather than its rumoured function of stripping Lara.